 A so-called "round trip" consists of a buy and the related sale.
 Traders usually engage in at least 1,000 trades per year.
 Although traders can take vacations like everybody else, they generally can't go weeks or months without any trading activity.
 However, exceptions may be allowed if, for example, the market is dropping and you have no borrowing capacity to sell stocks short.

-Getting in and out of all your positions on the same day proves you intend to profit only from short-term market swings, as befits trader status.
+Getting in and out of all your positions on the same day proves you intend to profit only from short-term market swings, as befits professional trader status.
 While every round trip doesn't have to be a day trade, many should be, and holding some stocks for as long as a month or two diminishes your claim to trader status unless these are isolated instances.
-You can, however, keep longer-term holdings in an investment portfolio held in a separate brokerage account without jeopardizing your trader status, as explained above.
+You can, however, keep longer-term holdings in an investment portfolio held in a separate brokerage account without jeopardizing your trader status with the IRS, as explained above.

 A 2015 Tax Court decision illustrates this point.
 In Poppe, the taxpayer was found to qualify as a securities trader for the year in question because he: 1) executed about 60 trades per month, 2) devoted four to five hours per day to trading on days when the markets were open, and 3) always traded during the last hour of the day when there's heavier market activity.
 His trading was largely in stocks and options that were held for less than one month.
 (William Poppe, TC Memo 2015-205.)